Olapic/javascript-old/README.md

   - Accessor functions for properties are not required
   - If you do make accessor functions use getVal() and setVal('hello')
-  - Grooveshark Note: Nope - Use a Backbone Model if you need getters/setters

     ```javascript
     // bad